 - Muscle soreness after exercise.
-Early evidence suggests that taking chondroitin sulfate daily does not reduce muscle soreness after exercise in men.
+Early research suggests that taking chondroitin sulfate daily does not reduce muscle soreness after exercise in men.

 - Bladder inflammation (interstitial cystitis).
-Several studies suggest that administering chondroitin sulfate into the bladder with or without hyaluronic acid can improve symptoms of bladder inflammation.
-Other early evidence suggests that taking a product containing chondroitin (CystoProtek) by mouth can improve bladder inflammation.
-However, other research shows that inserting chondroitin sulfate into the bladder does not improve symptoms.
+Several low-quality studies suggest that administering chondroitin sulfate solution into the bladder with or without hyaluronic acid can improve symptoms of bladder inflammation.
+Also, other early research suggests that taking a combination product containing chondroitin sulfate (CystoProtek) by mouth can improve bladder inflammation.
+However, some higher-quality research shows that inserting chondroitin sulfate into the bladder does not improve symptoms.

 - Bone and joint disease (Kashin-Beck disease).
-Early evidence suggests that chondroitin, with or without glucosamine hydrochloride, can reduce pain in people with Kashin-Beck disease.
-Also, taking chondroitin with glucosamine can slow joint space narrowing in people with this bone disease.
-However, it is unclear if taking chondroitin alone slows joint space narrowing.
+Early research suggests that chondroitin sulfate, with or without glucosamine hydrochloride, can reduce pain in people with Kashin-Beck disease.
+Also, taking chondroitin sulfate with glucosamine sulfate can slow joint space narrowing in people with this bone disease.
+However, it is unclear if taking chondroitin sulfate alone slows joint space narrowing.

 - Heart attack.
-There is some early evidence that taking chondroitin sulfate by mouth might lower the risk of having a first or recurrent heart attack.
+Some early research shows that taking chondroitin sulfate by mouth might lower the risk of having a first or recurrent heart attack.

 - Skin redness and irritation (psoriasis).
-Early evidence suggests that taking chondroitin sulfate for 2-3 months decreases pain and improves skin conditions in people with psoriasis.
+Early research suggests that taking chondroitin sulfate for 2-3 months decreases pain and improves skin conditions in people with psoriasis.
 But other research suggests that taking chondroitin sulfate (Condrosan, CS Bio-Active, Bioiberica S.A., Barcelona, Spain) daily for 3 months does not reduce psoriasis severity in people with psoriasis and knee osteoarthritis.

 - Overactive bladder.
-Early research suggests that inserting sodium chondroitin sulfate into the bladder through a urinary catheter improves quality of live in people with overactive bladder.
+Early research suggests that inserting sodium chondroitin sulfate into the bladder through a urinary catheter improves quality of life in people with overactive bladder.

 - Heart disease.